-Because of its faucet-like design, senior cats that have trouble bending will also find this fountain quite appealing.
+Because of its faucet-like design, senior cats that have trouble bending will also find this fountain quite attractive.
 Likewise, the unit comes with an adjustable flow switch on the front panel of the pump.
 With it, you can set it to a low setting for your old kitty.
-Equipped with a charcoal filter, it enhances the taste and quality of the water.
+Equipped with a charcoal filter, it improves the taste and the quality of the water.
 When it’s time to clean the fountain, you may simply disassemble the unit and put the plastic components inside the dishwasher.

 Moreover, you can choose to use the standard wall plug or USB connection for this unit.
 This makes the fountain more universal and allows you more flexibility for use.